JuiceMitApfelnDrin/CodinCod/README.md

-# We are cloning CodinGame
+# We are cloning CodinGame KEKW